Browse this glossary of terminology for a list of Drupal and IndieCommerce terms and definitions.

 PCI Compliance (PCI DSS): Short for Payment Card Industry (PCI) Data Security Standard (DSS), PCI DSS is a standard that all organizations, including online retailers, must follow when storing, processing and transmitting their customer's credit card data.

 Publishing Options: Three different types exist, "Published" (your customers can see the content), "Promoted to front page" (The content is posted to your home landing page) & "Sticky at top of list" (The content is on the front page, at the very top of the page regardless of when it was posted.)

 Region: Defined areas of a page where content can be placed.
-Basic regions include: Header, Footer, Content, Left sidebar, Right Sidebar.
+Basic regions include the Header, Footer, Content, Left sidebar, Right Sidebar.
 Different themes can define different regions so the options are often different per-site.
 Content is assigned to regions via blocks.

 Roles: Sets of permissions that can be applied to individual users.
 Users can belong to more than one role.
-Two examples of roles, authenticated users (those users that sign up for an account) and anonymous users (those either without an account or not logged in)
+Two examples of roles are, authenticated users (those users that sign up for an account) and anonymous users (those either without an account or not logged in)

-Suckerfish menu: A menu that will display submenu items when the mouse is hovered over the 'Parent' or top level item.
+Suckerfish menu: A menu that will display submenu items when the mouse hovers over the 'Parent' or top level item.

 Superfish menu: This is also another name for the Suckerfish menu.
 The Superfish module activates the Superfish menu.